msbx5420-class/msbx5420-class.github.io/project.md

 * Dataset: You can use any dataset in the project.
 However, your data should have substantial size.
 This is a big data course so datasets below 10MB are not allowed.
 Some suggested datasets are provided; you can use or collect your own data if you would like.
 * Environment: You can use Docker or MyBinder to test your code.
 In the end, you are required to use AWS EMR cluster to run your analysis.
-* Programming Language: You can use any type of programming languages or analytics tools, but must include the use of Spark with Python (PySpark), which needs to be deployed on the cluster; that is, if you need to implement specific feature but it is not available in Spark, you have the flexibility to justify it and use other tools, but still make sure you have something implemented by PySpark in that case.
+* Programming Language: You can use any type of programming languages or business analytics tools, but must include the use of Spark with Python (PySpark), which needs to be deployed on the cluster; that is, if you need to implement a specific feature but it is not available in Spark, you have the flexibility to justify it and use other tools, but meanwhile you still need to make sure you have something implemented by PySpark in that case.

 ### Functional Requirements

-* Data Ingestion: Save your dataset into HDFS or AWS S3.
-Then read data from HDFS or S3 to do analysis.
+* Data Ingestion: You can read local files when developing your code locally, but when deploying your code on AWS cluster, you need to save your dataset into HDFS or AWS.
+Then read data from HDFS or S3 to do analysis on the AWS cluster.
 Typically S3 is more convenient in this project because the data in S3 can be shared across clusters.
 * Basic statistics and analysis of the ingested dataset (with PySpark or other packages if necessary) and display your insights (use Jupyter notebook or other type of visualization).

 ### Performance Requirements